Silverman-Lab/mutt/README.md

 )

 # Run repo function
-repo <- totallia(
+repo <- mutt(
-  studies = study_parsers, # If not supplied, defaults to all base_directory = ".", # This is default, but you should change to wherever the totallia directory is with relative path from your getwd() or with absolute path. rawdata = FALSE, # Dont change this because its the un-reformatted original data non cleaned.
+  studies = study_parsers, # If not supplied, defaults to all base_directory = ".", # This is default, but you should change to wherever the mutt directory is with relative path from your getwd() or with absolute path. rawdata = FALSE, # Dont change this because its the un-reformatted original data non cleaned.
 If TRUE, returns unformatted original data align_samples = TRUE, # If TRUE, this will align your matrices to the scale dataframe so all sample data is aligned (If it can be) save_to = "datasetsfromrepo.RData", # OPTIONAL, save RData object of all the studies you chose.